 We saved the strongest for last.

-It runs in your terminal, in VS Code, in JetBrains IDEs, and in the Claude Desktop app.
-It reads your entire codebase (or document set), understands project structure and conventions, writes and edits across multiple files, runs commands, manages git, and executes shell commands.
-The full capability list is long and growing fast.
+It runs in your terminal, your IDE, the Claude Desktop app, the web browser, and your phone.
+It reads your entire codebase, understands project structure and conventions, writes and edits across multiple files, and executes commands.

 This isn't autocomplete.
 It's an agentic system that plans, executes, and verifies.

 Who it's for: Developers, yes.
-But also technical leads, data analysts, and anyone willing to work in a terminal.
-If you can type a command, you can use Claude Code.
-And we think more people should.
+But also technical leads, data analysts, and anyone willing to learn.
+The desktop app means you don't need a terminal.
+And we think more people should try it.

 What it does well: